preciofishbone/OmniaDocsG2/setup/processmanagement/index.rst

 Setup Process Management
 ===========================================

-**This setup description is being updated.
-Will be finished soon.**

 .. note:: In order for Process Managemnet features to appear in the UI, the Process Management feature needs to be activated.
 Please consult with your local partner to set up these prerequisites.

 Below you will find the steps needed in order to create a basic setup of Process Management.